9 Unexpected Uses For Breast Milk

 It’s common for babies to have crusty, teary eyes in the first few months, typically caused by blocked tear ducts.
 Dropping a few drops of breast milk into the part of the eye that’s irritated can help treat this condition.

 Acne in newborns can be present right after birth or develop after a few weeks.
 Usually, these breakouts will clear on their own with time, but breast milk can help ease them and help with your baby’s sensitive skin.
 Soak a cotton ball in breast milk and softly pat it on your baby’s face.
-The natural ingredients in the milk may help clear the skin.
+The natural ingredients in the milk may help clear the skin as a baby acne treatment.

 Babies have sensitive skin that can dry easily, which can cause eczema to develop.
 Due to its qualities that offer protection against infections, breast milk can help ease your baby’s eczema.
 Drip some breast milk on a cotton ball and apply it to the affected area.
 Depending on the severity of the eczema, it might go away on its own over time or require upkeep and additional doctor supervision.